 - Users of printed copies should be aware that changes may occur without notification.

 - Users of printed copies are encouraged to check the web version on a regular basis to ensure they are working with a current version.

-- Unless a grain variety has been registered by the Canadian Food Inspection Agency, it is eligible only for the lowest Canada Grain Act grade.
+- Unless a grain variety has been registered by the Canadian Food Inspection Agency, it is eligible only for the lowest grade as established by regulation.
 For a list of registered varieties and other information related to the registration of plants in Canada, go to the Canadian Food Inspection Agency website.

 - Date modified: